Mastercard/did-methods/id.md

 # Introduction

-The Mastercard ID Service (MIDS) platform aims to provide online identity verification and a reusable digital identity for consumers.
+The Mastercard ID Service (MIDS) platform is a digital identity service provided by [Mastercard International Inc.](https://www.mastercard.com) and its affiliates (Mastercard).
+The service provides online identity verification and a reusable digital identity for consumers.
 As part of this program, Mastercard aims to establish `id` method for representing a user.
 This specification details how DIDs under this method will be managed by Mastercard.
+For more information, please see https://idservice.com

 # Status of This Document